Dental Crowns Available in Morgantown, WV

 For children, a crown may be used on primary (baby) teeth to: Save a tooth that has been so damaged by decay that it cannot support a filling.
 Protect the teeth of a child at high risk for tooth decay, especially when a child has difficulty keeping up with daily oral hygiene.
 Decrease the frequency of sedation and general anesthesia for children unable, because of age, behavior, or medical history, to fully cooperate with the requirements of proper dental care.
-In such cases, a pediatric dentist is likely to recommend a stainless-steel crown.
+In such cases, a family dentist is likely to recommend a stainless-steel crown.

 What Types of Crowns Are Available at Amy Everett DDS & Associates?